-Robin Dalton was born Robin Eakin in Sydney in 1920, and has lived in London since 1946.
+Robin Dalton was born in Sydney, and has lived in London since 1946.
 She has been a television performer, an intelligence agent, a literary agent and a film producer (Madame Souzatska starring Shirley Maclaine; Oscar and Lucinda starring Cate Blanchett), as well as an author.
-Her 1965 account of her childhood in Kings Cross, Aunts Up the Cross, remains an Australian classic.
-Both Aunts Up the Cross and Dalton’s previously unpublished childhood account of her family, My Relations, were published by Text Publishing in 2015.
+Her 1965 account of her childhood in Kings Cross, Aunts up the Cross remains an Australian classic.
+The previously unpublished My Relations will be released in 2015.

 Robin Dalton was born Robin Eakin in Sydney in 1920, the only daughter of a respected doctor.
 She grew up in Kings Cross in a large house, with her parents, grandparents and a great aunt—an experience that formed the basis for her first published book, the much-loved Aunts Up the Cross, 1965.
 My Relations, an entirely fictitious account, was written when Robin was eight and first published eighty-six years later, in 2015.